HackerUSA-CE/sdai-ic-d4-1-css-basics/README.md

 ### Prepare Your Workspace

-1. [ ] First, stop any other Codespaces you have running.
+1. [ ] First, stop any other Codespaces you have running to conserve core hours.

 ### Create and Link a CSS File